- First Tee National Opportunities

 Work at a Golf Course

-Local golf courses are hiring for the spring and summer season, and they are looking for responsible young candidates like you to fill their guest services positions!
-Minimum age is typically 16, most require a driver’s license or dependable transportation, and standard starting wage is $12 per hour.
+Local golf courses are typically hiring throughout the year, and they are looking for responsible young candidates like you to fill their guest services positions!
+Minimum age is typically 16, most require a driver’s license or dependable transportation, and standard starting wage is around $14 per hour.
 Most golf course jobs will include such tasks as: maintaining the golf cart fleet, picking the driving range, guest and customer services, and operational support.

 If you are interested in applying and would like a recommendation, please contact your coach or email Evan Johnsen.